MarcusWolschon/osmeditor4android/documentation/docs/index.md

 #### Roadmap

-The Vespucci team doesn't have a formal roadmap, however you can see what we have considered working on and have completed for the next release here: [milestones 0.9.10](https://github.com/MarcusWolschon/osmeditor4android/issues?q=milestone%3A0.9.10).
+The Vespucci team doesn't have a formal roadmap, however you can see what we have considered working on and have completed for the next release here: [milestone 11](https://github.com/MarcusWolschon/osmeditor4android/issues?q=milestone%3A11).

 #### Support and contact